Ujjwal-singh32/Amazon/README.md

 ---

 ## 2. 💡 Solution Overview
-We developed a one-stop, AI-powered, community-driven platform for sustainable shopping. where in we:
+We developed a one-stop, AI-powered platform for sustainable shopping. where in we:
 - Centralized verified eco-friendly products
 - Offered transparent eco-grading and impact stats
 - Enabled group buying and eco-packaging selection